ctrlmaniac/ctrlmaniac/README.md

 Help me test my text-based game written in python!
 You can find the repository [here](https://github.com/ctrlmaniac/the-house) or you can install it via pip `pip install thehouse` and then run `thehouse` to make the game start!

-## Fun Facts

-You can install this package via pip by running `pip install ctrlmaniac` and then excecute the program by typing into your terminal `python -m ctrlmaniac`!
-Enjoy!

 ## Stats